wilmoore/php-version/README.md

 ## Features

--   [Homebrew installed PHP versions][homebrew-php] and PHP verions installed into `~/.phps` are picked up automatically.
+-   [Homebrew installed PHP versions][homebrew-php] are picked up automatically.
+-   PHP verions installed [into `~/.phps`][build-php-vers] are picked up automatically.
+-   PHP verions listed in the `$PHP_VERSIONS` shell variable are picked up automatically.
--   **snap versioning**: type or add `php-version 5` to your shell configuration and the latest installed 5.x version will always be used.
+-   **snap versioning**: type or add `php-version 5` to your shell configuration and the latest installed 5.x version will be switched to automatically.
 -   **per version `php.ini`**: we `export PHPRC` if a version-specific `php.ini` exists.
 -   **configurable**: `php-version --help` for details.
 -   **bash and zsh** supported.